Team17 Returns with a Rage In Raging Justice

 With that said, it ended up much easier for two reasons, we played in co-op it and we played at Easy as we wanted to have fun and get better at the game before getting our ass kicked.

-Raging Justice got a feature i must admit that i fell in love with, within every level you get lots of challenges to pull off, these will eventually rank you up towards Bad Cop or Good Cop.
+Raging Justice got a feature i must admit that i fell in love with, within every level, you get lots of challenges to pull off, these will eventually rank you up towards Bad Cop or Good Cop.

 The challenges can be everything from beating the level within a time limit to arresting bad guys, more about that later on.

-You always get hints while loading the levels, most are just silly but yes there are some good ones too if you pay no attention to your co-op partner while he instructs you what you need to do, right Roar? :p
+You always get hints while loading the levels, most are just silly, but yes, there are some good ones too if you pay no attention to your co-op partner while he instructs you what you need to do, right Roar? :p

-I and my good (gaming) friend Roar completed the game over two evenings while doing so led to many hysterical moments where we ended up beating each other instead of the enemies.
+I and my good (gaming) friend Roar completed the game over two evenings, while doing so led to many hysterical moments where we ended up beating each other instead of the enemies.
 There’s one level in the game that had like a gazillion enemies on screen at the same time and i swear to god that we probably spent 7 (out of 9) credits on that level alone, and yes most of them was probably because of “friendly fire” and we were extremely unfocused due to laughing like crazy while hammering the buttons.

 Me and Roar basically went like, no we don’t want friendly fire switched on(it can be switched off too) in the game but in the end it is one of the best things about the game, hah, yes it might sound strange but we certainly felt it was one of the reasons for the game to be really good.

 I felt that the transitions between each location were logical and never boring or whatever, there’s a story in there too but admittedly we skipped that faster than i could say dog poo in the gazebo.
-Sorry but, WHY IS THERE EVEN A STORY IN THIS GAME?
+Sorry but WHY IS THERE EVEN A STORY IN THIS GAME?

-The boss fights in the game can be very hard at first, but as soon as you figure them out and work with your co-op partner then it becomes much easier and not annoying or whatever.
+The boss fights in the game can be very hard at first, but as soon as you figure them out and work with your co-op partner, then it becomes much easier and not annoying or whatever.

-Bosses come in various incarnations and they’re varied enough to be enjoyable, we went like “OH THAT’S COOL” and so on when we met them the first time.
+Bosses come in various incarnations, and they’re varied enough to be enjoyable.
+We went like “OH THAT’S COOL” and so on when we met them the first time.

-Most bosses and minibosses recycle throughout the game, you kind of unlock them in a boss fight and then, later on, they turn up as minibosses or whatever.
+Most bosses and minibosses recycle throughout the game; you kind of unlock them in a boss fight, and then, later on, they turn up as minibosses or whatever.

-This boss has to be the most annoying one in the game, especially in single player due to him calling in reinforcements all the bloody time, and once he does then you can’t hit him so you end up taking forever to kill him.
+This boss has to be the most annoying one in the game, especially in single player, due to him calling in reinforcements all the bloody time, and once he does, then you can’t hit him, so you end up taking forever to kill him.

-It’s much easier in Co-op though, especially with weapon pickups… more about those later on.
+It’s much easier in Co-op, though, especially with weapon pickups… more about those later on.

 Nothing beats a proper bar fight, right?